kostoskistefan/hoverclock-qt/README.md

 This project has only been tested on Arch Linux with KDE Plasma.

 ## Usage
-Head on to the [releases section](https://github.com/kostoskistefan/hoverclock/releases) of this repository and download the latest AppImage file.
+Head on over to the [releases section](https://github.com/kostoskistefan/hoverclock/releases) of this repository and download the latest AppImage file.

 Make the file executable by running `chmod u+x Hoverclock-x86_64.AppImage`.